 Maxwell used the 25 exemplar services that the government has chosen to redesign for the digital era – which will be “so good people prefer to use them” – as an example of how things are changing.
 It is hoped that by digitising the most popular citizen-facing transactions, as set out by the 2012 Digital Strategy, Whitehall will save a pretty impressive £1.7 billion a year after 2015.
 The first 25 exemplar services include the electoral registration system, student finance, PAYE and criminal record checks.

-Maxwell said: “The exemplars are 25 citizen facing public services.
+“The exemplars are 25 citizen facing public services.
 They are not costing £100 million each, they are costing way, way less than that.
 Judge us on the cost of doing those 25 compared to how much they cost previously.”

 In fact, Maxwell thinks the ‘red lines’ are a quite generous…